spring-guides/gs-accessing-data-neo4j/SIDEBAR.md

-## Related resources
+### Related Resources

-There's more to data persistence than what is covered here.
-You can continue to explore data access and Spring with the following resources.
+There's more to data persistence than what is presented here.
+You may want to continue your exploration of data access using Spring with the following

 ### Getting Started Guides

-* [Accessing Relational Data with Spring][gs-relational-data-access]
+* [Accessing Relational Data][gs-relational-data-access]
 * [Accessing Data with JPA][gs-accessing-data-jpa]
 * [Accessing Data with GemFire][gs-accessing-data-gemfire]